shubhampachori12110095/PartGridNet/README.md

 ## Acknowledgements

-The authors would like to thank [Yunseok Jang](https://yunseokjang.github.io/) and [Juyong KIm](http://juyongkim.com/) for helpful discussions, as well as Sukyung Jeong for the artwork of figures in the paper.
+The authors would like to thank [Yunseok Jang](https://yunseokjang.github.io/) and [Juyong Kim](http://juyongkim.com/) for helpful discussions, as well as Sukyung Jeong for assisting to draw the figures in the paper.

 ## Authors